meganmcgee/PacMenFactory/README.md

 ## How To Use

 If you follow the link [PacMen Factory](http://meganmcgee.github.io/PacMenFactory) you will see an empty screen with two buttons.
-You can add unlimitted PacMen to the screen by clicking "add".
-When you click the button "" they will begin to move accross the screen at random.
-The more you click "", the faster they move.
+You can add unlimitted PacMen to the screen by clicking "Add PacMan".
+When you click the button "Start Game" they will begin to move accross the screen at random.
+The more you click "Start Game", the faster they move.

 ## Future Improvements